 On the one hand, of course, no one would ever, ever want to read the memoir of someone who isn’t famous.
 Period.
 In fact, your own adult kids, even if you gave them their own copies, only just maybe, mayyyyybe ever might want to read the thing.
 Maybe.

 On the other hand, although the writing likely begins slowly and hesitantly, even a bit embarrassedly—and although the aspirant always must keep in mind that whereas an autobiography covers one’s whole life, a memoir is focused around some topic—the project can be a wonderful learning experience.
 Long-forgotten memories well up, for example, and previously unseen connections suddenly become apparent.

 So I took a whack, and after a number of months I finished.
-In Tiger Hunts, Thunder Bay, and Treasure Chests I investigate my fatherless path to my own fatherhood.
+In Tiger Hunts, Thunder Bay, and Treasure Chests I investigate the fatherless path to my own turn at fatherhood.
 The book spans two continents on opposite sides of the world, tracing threads through seven generations of my family, and is interspersed with over 50 pages of family photographs covering nearly 140 years.